-Prospect, KY dermatologist Tami Buss Cassis, MD agrees, saying her favorite ingredients for exfoliating the elbows are also AHAs.
+Prospect, KY dermatologist Tami Buss Cassis, MD agrees, saying her favorite ingredients for exfoliating dry elbows are also AHAs.
 “I am currently using Glytone Exfoliating Body Lotion and I love it,” she says, noting it contains 17.5 percent glycolic acid.
-“In one bottle, I see a significant improvement in my skin.”
+“In one bottle, I see a significant improvement in my dry skin.”
 If you prefer a serum, try REN Clean Skincare AHA Smart Renewal Body Serum, which contains lactic acid.

-Dr. Longwill suggests using a thicker moisturizer that penetrates deeper into the skin of the elbows.
+Dr. Longwill suggests using a thicker moisturizer that penetrates deeper into the dry skin of the elbows.
 “Look for ingredients such as urea and ceramides,” she says.
-“Urea gently exfoliates, and ceramides hydrate, which will help remove the dead skin and moisturize simultaneously.”
+“Urea gently exfoliates, and ceramides hydrate, which will help remove the dry, dead skin and moisturize simultaneously.”
 Dr. Cassis adds that these thicker formulas may not be “as easy to spread, so it will take you that extra two minutes, but it is worth it.
 You can cheat and use lotion in the summer when there is more hydration in the air.”

-You May Need Brightening Ingredients, Too
+You May Need Brightening Ingredients To Heal Dry Elbows, Too

 “In skin of color, dryness of the elbows may appear dark,” says Dr. Callender.
 “So, in addition to exfoliating and moisturizing, topical skin-lightening agents can be added to the regimen.
 I recommend prescription hydroquinone, cysteamine or cosmeceutical cocktails containing kojic acid, azelaic acid, nicotinamide, tranexamic acid, or vitamin C.” Beauty Pie Superdose Vitamin C Bio-Vitamin Brightening Body Lotion contains both tranexamic acid and vitamin C, plus moisturizing benefits.